ASU-Bioinformatics/project-scripts/Project_Scripts/Molehin_8424037/workflow.md

 ## Module C: Functional Enrichment

-For this project, I am using Panther to identify functional terms that are over-represented in the lists of DEGs from each comparison.
+For this project, I am using PANTHER to identify functional terms that are over-represented in the lists of DEGs from each comparison, since a gene ontology file is not available for the reference genome, and since *Bos taurus* is available in the PANTHER database.

-To make the input files for Panther (these are for AIM2 but I did the same type of command for AIM1):
+To make the input files for PANTHER (these are for AIM2 but I did the same type of command for the comparisons in AIM1) I used the following code:

 ```
 awk -F "[|,]" -v OFS='\t' '{ print $2 }' merged_deg.Calf_vs_Cow.up.0.0.stats.csv > calf_vs_cow_up0_pantherInput.txt